LaMonte Wade Jr Player Props: Giants vs. Mets

-After hitting .324 with a double, a home run, six walks and eight RBI in his past 10 games, LaMonte Wade Jr and the San Francisco Giants take on the New York Mets (who will start Carlos Carrasco) at 7:10 PM ET on Friday.
+On Saturday, LaMonte Wade Jr (.306 batting average in his past 10 games, with a double, a home run, seven walks and seven RBI) and the San Francisco Giants face the New York Mets, whose starting pitcher will be Justin Verlander.
+First pitch is at 4:10 PM ET.

-He had a hitless showing in his last game (0-for-2) against the Blue Jays.
+In his previous game he had a hitless performance (0-for-3) against the Mets.

 LaMonte Wade Jr Game Info & Props vs. the Mets